ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z09_Appendix_Error_Suppression.md

 ## `# noqa`

 Flake8 and Ruff (and many linters) use the `# noqa` comment to suppress lint errors on a line.
-By default `# noqa` with no code ignores all warnings on that line.
+By default `# noqa` with no code ignores all warnings on that line:
-For example:

 ```python
 # example_2.py